Luidog/fms-api-client/README.md

   Authentication Capabilities
+(node:17736) [DEP0005] DeprecationWarning: Buffer() is deprecated due to security and usability issues.
+Please use the Buffer.alloc(), Buffer.allocUnsafe(), or Buffer.from() methods instead.
     ✓ should authenticate into FileMaker.
-(159ms)
+(237ms)
-    ✓ should automatically request an authentication token (190ms) ✓ should reuse a saved authentication token (168ms) ✓ should log out of the filemaker.
-(255ms)
+    ✓ should automatically request an authentication token (3622ms) ✓ should reuse a saved authentication token (243ms) ✓ should log out of the filemaker.
+(269ms)
     ✓ should not attempt a logout if there is no valid token.
-    ✓ should reject if the logout request fails (220ms) ✓ should reject if the authentication request fails (1416ms)
+    ✓ should reject if the logout request fails (256ms) ✓ should reject if the authentication request fails (1495ms)

   Create Capabilities
     ✓ should create FileMaker records.
-(175ms)
+(228ms)
-    ✓ should reject bad data with an error (221ms)
+    ✓ should reject bad data with an error (267ms)
-    ✓ should create FileMaker records with mixed types (170ms) ✓ should substitute an empty object if data is not provided (176ms) ✓ should return an object with merged filemaker and data properties (168ms) ✓ should allow you to run a script when creating a record with a merge response (186ms) ✓ should allow you to specify scripts as an array (235ms) ✓ should allow you to specify scripts as an array with a merge response (298ms) ✓ should sanitize parameters when creating a new record (238ms) ✓ should accept both the default script parameters and a scripts array (183ms)
+    ✓ should create FileMaker records with mixed types (236ms) ✓ should substitute an empty object if data is not provided (300ms) ✓ should return an object with merged filemaker and data properties (280ms) ✓ should allow you to run a script when creating a record with a merge response (250ms) ✓ should allow you to specify scripts as an array (314ms) ✓ should allow you to specify scripts as an array with a merge response (264ms) ✓ should sanitize parameters when creating a new record (245ms) ✓ should accept both the default script parameters and a scripts array (200ms)

   Delete Capabilities
     ✓ should delete FileMaker records.
-(256ms)
+(3674ms)
     ✓ should trigger scripts via an array when deleting records.
-(284ms) ✓ should trigger scripts via parameters when deleting records.
-(251ms) ✓ should allow you to mix script parameters and scripts array when deleting records.
-(266ms) ✓ should stringify script parameters.
-(347ms)
+(390ms) ✓ should trigger scripts via parameters when deleting records.
+(3700ms) ✓ should allow you to mix script parameters and scripts array when deleting records.
+(279ms) ✓ should stringify script parameters.
+(373ms)
-    ✓ should reject deletions that do not specify a recordId (167ms) ✓ should reject deletions that do not specify an invalid recordId (194ms)
+    ✓ should reject deletions that do not specify a recordId (542ms) ✓ should reject deletions that do not specify an invalid recordId (9646ms)

   Edit Capabilities
     ✓ should edit FileMaker records.
-    ✓ should reject bad data with an error (247ms)
+    ✓ should reject bad data with an error (359ms)
-    ✓ should return an object with merged filemaker and data properties ✓ should allow you to run a script when editing a record (269ms) ✓ should allow you to run a script via a scripts array when editing a record (349ms) ✓ should allow you to specify scripts as an array (175ms) ✓ should allow you to specify scripts as an array with a merge response (184ms) ✓ should sanitize parameters when creating a new record (179ms) ✓ should accept both the default script parameters and a scripts array (209ms)
+    ✓ should return an object with merged filemaker and data properties ✓ should allow you to run a script when editing a record (385ms) ✓ should allow you to run a script via a scripts array when editing a record (979ms) ✓ should allow you to specify scripts as an array (838ms) ✓ should allow you to specify scripts as an array with a merge response (303ms) ✓ should sanitize parameters when creating a new record (325ms) ✓ should accept both the default script parameters and a scripts array (203ms)

   Find Capabilities
-    ✓ should perform a find request (267ms)
+    ✓ should perform a find request (1325ms)
-    ✓ should allow you to use an object instead of an array for a find (293ms) ✓ should specify omit Criterea (259ms)
+    ✓ should allow you to use an object instead of an array for a find (311ms) ✓ should specify omit Criterea (326ms)
-    ✓ should allow additional parameters to manipulate the results (170ms) ✓ should allow you to limit the number of portal records to return (171ms) ✓ should allow you to use numbers in the find query parameters (169ms) ✓ should allow you to sort the results (420ms)
+    ✓ should allow additional parameters to manipulate the results (303ms) ✓ should allow you to limit the number of portal records to return (888ms) ✓ should allow you to use numbers in the find query parameters (188ms) ✓ should allow you to sort the results (706ms)
-    ✓ should return an empty array if the find does not return results (164ms) ✓ should allow you run a pre request script (178ms) ✓ should return a response even if a script fails (197ms) ✓ should allow you to send a parameter to the pre request script (178ms) ✓ should allow you run script after the find and before the sort (420ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (448ms) ✓ should reject of there is an issue with the find request (167ms)
+    ✓ should return an empty array if the find does not return results (263ms) ✓ should allow you run a pre request script (992ms) ✓ should return a response even if a script fails (268ms) ✓ should allow you to send a parameter to the pre request script (228ms) ✓ should allow you run script after the find and before the sort (456ms) ✓ should allow you to pass a parameter to a script after the find and before the sort (536ms) ✓ should reject of there is an issue with the find request (203ms)

   Get Capabilities
     ✓ should get specific FileMaker records.
-(254ms)
+(351ms)
-    ✓ should reject get requests that do not specify a recordId (247ms) ✓ should allow you to limit the number of portal records to return (245ms) ✓ should accept namespaced portal limit and offset parameters (348ms)
+    ✓ should reject get requests that do not specify a recordId (342ms) ✓ should allow you to limit the number of portal records to return (403ms) ✓ should accept namespaced portal limit and offset parameters (480ms)

   Global Capabilities
-    ✓ should allow you to set FileMaker globals (171ms) ✓ should reject with a message and code if it fails to set a global (165ms)
+    ✓ should allow you to set FileMaker globals (252ms) ✓ should reject with a message and code if it fails to set a global (241ms)

   Request Interceptor Capabilities
-    ✓ should reject if the server errors (137ms)
+    ✓ should reject if the server errors (251ms)
-    ✓ should handle non JSON responses by rejecting with a json error (120ms) ✓ should reject non http requests to the server with a json error *Notice* Data API response does not contain a code
+    ✓ should handle non JSON responses by rejecting with a json error (130ms) ✓ should reject non http requests to the server with a json error *Notice* Data API response does not contain a code
-    ✓ should reject non https requests to the server with a json error (170ms)
+    ✓ should reject non https requests to the server with a json error (226ms)

   List Capabilities
-    ✓ should allow you to list records (254ms)
+    ✓ should allow you to list records (699ms)
-    ✓ should allow you use parameters to modify the list response (216ms) ✓ should should allow you to use numbers in parameters (169ms) ✓ should should allow you to provide an array of portals in parameters (235ms) ✓ should should remove non used properties from a portal object (173ms) ✓ should modify requests to comply with DAPI name reservations (189ms) ✓ should allow strings while complying with DAPI name reservations (175ms) ✓ should allow you to offset the list response (169ms) ✓ should santize parameters that would cause unexpected parameters (192ms) ✓ should allow you to limit the number of portal records to return (199ms) ✓ should accept namespaced portal limit and offset parameters (175ms) ✓ should reject invalid parameters (185ms)
+    ✓ should allow you use parameters to modify the list response (300ms) ✓ should should allow you to use numbers in parameters (310ms) ✓ should should allow you to provide an array of portals in parameters (273ms) ✓ should should remove non used properties from a portal object (257ms) ✓ should modify requests to comply with DAPI name reservations (289ms) ✓ should allow strings while complying with DAPI name reservations (236ms) ✓ should allow you to offset the list response (279ms) ✓ should santize parameters that would cause unexpected parameters (531ms) ✓ should allow you to limit the number of portal records to return (849ms) ✓ should accept namespaced portal limit and offset parameters (180ms) ✓ should reject invalid parameters (589ms)

   Script Capabilities
-    ✓ should allow you to trigger a script in FileMaker (206ms) ✓ should allow you to trigger a script in FileMaker (256ms) ✓ should allow you to trigger a script in a find (262ms) ✓ should allow you to trigger a script in a list (205ms) ✓ should allow reject a script that does not exist (166ms) ✓ should allow return a result even if a script returns an error (179ms) ✓ should parse script results if the results are json (220ms) ✓ should not parse script results if the results are not json (254ms) ✓ should parse an array of scripts (182ms)
+    ✓ should allow you to trigger a script in FileMaker (784ms) ✓ should allow you to trigger a script in FileMaker (210ms) ✓ should allow you to trigger a script in a find (318ms) ✓ should allow you to trigger a script in a list (273ms) ✓ should allow reject a script that does not exist (226ms) ✓ should allow return a result even if a script returns an error (256ms) ✓ should parse script results if the results are json (293ms) ✓ should not parse script results if the results are not json (3335ms) ✓ should parse an array of scripts (234ms)
-    ✓ should trigger scripts on all three script phases (188ms)
+    ✓ should trigger scripts on all three script phases (863ms)

   Storage
     ✓ should allow an instance to be created